boardgameio/boardgame.io/docs/events.md

 }
 ```

-!> This doesn't apply to events in game logic, inside
+!> This doesn't apply to events in game logic, but just the
-which all events are always enabled.
+ability to call an event directly from a client.